 - Organizational: identify the procedures to be implemented regarding security incidents, personal data breach management and data subject requests (DSR)

 - Technical: assess the technical security measures taken to deal with data processing risks such as data transfers

-A GDPR audit has three aspects:
+A GDPR diagnostic test has three aspects:

 Legal: verify the legal basis (consent, contract, etc.) on which the personal data processing activity is based, the purposes for which it is carried out, and the level of contract compliance

-Organisational: review the internal procedures deployed to deal with security incidents, data breaches and data subject requests (personal rights)
+Organizational: review the internal procedures deployed to deal with security incidents, data breaches and data subject requests (personal rights)

-Technical: review the technical security measures implemented by the organisation to effectively respond to data processing risks — especially when sensitive data is involved (leaks, hacking, etc.) — and to ensure effective protection of personal data
+Technical: review the technical security measures implemented by the organization to effectively respond to data processing risks — especially when sensitive data is involved (leaks, hacking, etc.) — and to ensure effective protection of personal data